12 CBSE NCERT Political Science 7 Regional Aspirations

 Answer

-The text states, 'This agreement, known as the Rajiv Gandhi - Longowal Accord or the Punjab Accord, was a step towards bringing normalcy to Punjab.'
+The text mentions: 'This agreement, known as the Rajiv Gandhi - Longowal Accord or the Punjab Accord, was a step towards bringing normalcy to Punjab.'

 Explanation